recommenders-team/recommenders/SETUP.md

 ```
 import reco_utils
 ```

+### Dependencies setup for Azure Databricks
+The dependencies has to be manually installed in the cluster, they can be found on [this script](scripts/generate_conda_file.sh).

 ### Troubleshooting for Azure Databricks
 * For the [utilities](reco_utils) to work on Databricks, it is important to zip the content correctly.
 The zip has to be performed inside the root folder, if you zip directly the root folder, it won't work.